 - Premier Experience

 At the Hemato-Oncology Division of Sheba Medical Center – the largest of its kind in Israel – our physicians have performed over 2,000 bone marrow transplants.
-Sheba’s facilities support the hospital’s extensive experience providing bone marrow transplants, with 25 private patient rooms, an outpatient treatment unit, patient clinic, clinical laboratory, cell therapy, and immunotherapy unit, apheresis stem cell collection and freezing service, and research laboratory.
+Sheba’s facilities support the hospital’s extensive experience providing bone marrow transplants, with 25 private patient rooms, an outpatient treatment unit, patient clinic, clinical laboratory, cell therapy, and immunotherapy unit, apheresis cell collection and freezing service, and research laboratory.

 - World-Class Doctors